 9. Pace Yourself

 If the music in your video suddenly pauses, it’ll grab people’s attention.
 Use these breaks to highlight an important moment, like a big reveal.
-Pauses work best when the track has a consistent rhythm so that there’s a pattern for the pause to break.
+Pauses work best when the track has a consistent rhythm, so there’s a pattern for the pause to break.

 10. Using Off-Limits Famous Music